kausikc81/Blog-app/README.md

-# This is a blog written in mysql and nodejs express framework
+# This is a blog written in mysql and nodejs express framework using Google authentication
 a simple blog using nodejs express and mysql

 ## Requirements :